dawud1414/webparser/README.md

 Indeed Job Finder

-Project Instruction:
+Project Description:

-This project's function is to scrape data from indeed.
+This project's function is to scrape indeed for jobs that match my criteria.

 ·It will scrape the job title, company name, date published, salary, address, and a brief description.

-·Then the data will be extracted as a csv file.
+·Then the data will be extracted to a csv file.

 ·Finally the csv file will be sent to an email I created.

 Before you run the code: